 The warm/cold errors exhibit rapid growth in late spring-summer and plateau in September – October (Larson and Kirtman, 2015b), whereas ENSO growth plateaus in October – December.
 One warm case begins a cold trajectory, exhibits unusually rapid growth beginning July – August, and ends with a final warm error, although this evolution appears exceptional.
 Two cold cases do not begin a cold trajectory until after May.
 The warm cases tend to show a more marked peak in July – August than the cold cases, likely attributed to nonlinear SST-wind feedbacks in CCSM4 (DiNezio and Deser, 2014).
-Ultimately, December warm/cold errors are nearly all smaller than El Niño/La Niña peak amplitude, indicating that ENSO predictability for March initialized ensembles is possible, albeit small, because the ENSO signal is typically larger than the maximum error expected from noise-driven processes (Larson and Kirtman, 2015b).
-The December error range of the warm (cold) cases is 0.90 to 1.87°C (-1.67 to -0.96 °C).
+Ultimately, December warm/cold errors are smaller than El Niño/La Niña peak amplitude in nearly all cases, indicating that ENSO predictability for March initialized ensembles is possible.
+Obviously, this is because the ENSO signal is typically larger than the maximum error expected from noise-driven processes (Larson and Kirtman, 2015b).
+The December error range of the warm case is 0.90 to 1.87°C and -1.67 to -0.96 °C for the cold case.

 6.5 Dynamical Processes